The Complex Commercial Litigation Law Review: Liechtenstein

 The interpretation of contracts and written declarations should also take into account the declarations made by the contracting parties occasionally and the resulting intention.
 The interpretation should be measured against the 'recipient's horizon'.
 The legal consequences to be derived from the declaration are not judged on the basis of what the declarant wanted to say or what the recipient of the declaration understood by it, but on the basis of an objective assessment on the facts by a bona fide and circumspect person.
 The concrete circumstances, in particular the business purpose and the interest situation, must be taken into consideration here.12

-According to Liechtenstein Supreme Court rulings, a mere actual conduct of the contracting parties directed against contractual provisions is insufficient to conclude that the contractual provisions have been amended by implication with the certainty required by 863 ABGB.13
+According to rulings by the Liechtenstein Supreme Court, the mere actual conduct of the contracting parties directed against contractual provisions is insufficient to conclude that the contractual provisions have been amended by implication with the certainty required by Section 863 of the ABGB.13

-However, when interpreting contracts, it is not strictly the literal meaning of the term that should be held responsible, but it is the intention of the parties to the contract that must be explored; and the contract must be understood in accordance with the practice of fair dealing.14
+However, when interpreting contracts, it is not strictly the literal meaning of the term that should be held responsible, but the intention of the parties to the contract.
+The contract must be understood in accordance with the practice of fair dealing.14

 There is no specific commercial court in Liechtenstein.
 The following courts in Liechtenstein exercise jurisdiction in civil matters, including, inter alia, commercial contracts: